LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 title: Writing a Custom Pagination Directive in Angular
 ---

 There are many resources out there to assist with pagination of an Angular app, one example being [Michael Bromley's pagination directive](https://github.com/michaelbromley/angularUtils/tree/master/src/directives/pagination), a nice "plug-n-play" solution for divvying up your index items.
 While normally one would not re-invent the wheel unnecessarily, I decided to implement my own pagination in my latest project for the sake of learning.
-Below is my take away from the experience.
+Below is my step through and take away from the experience.

 ##Applying both pagination and filtering